 Food swiftly turned up and it was good.
-Aside from my choice, you could also choose from other pasties, a wide variety of soft drinks, coffee and tea, biscuits, crisps, and a limited selection of cakes.
+Aside from my choice, you could also choose from other pastries, a wide variety of soft drinks, coffee and tea, biscuits, crisps, and a limited selection of cakes.
 Cream teas were also available.
 Vegetarian options were on offer too although, like the jacket potatoes, the gluten-free offering was not available due to the supplier… well not supplying.
-These days I always check the packaging of the drinks to see if its in keeping with the centres eco stance and sure enough the water bottles were recyclable however I always wonder why tap water is simply not available thus eradicating the need for the bottles at all?
+These days I always check the packaging of the drinks to see if it’s in keeping with the centre eco stance and sure enough the water bottles are recyclable however I always wonder why tap water is simply not available thus eradicating the need for the bottles.

 As I finished I noticed a lady and her delightful two children sitting at the table opposite so I took the opportunity to ask them what they thought of their visit.
 This was, like mine, their second visit to the centre and they had paid £30 for the three of them to access.
 They planned to stay about 3 hours and take in a few of the presentations which, again like me, they enjoyed.
 The reason they love the British Wildlife Centre is that its a little bit rough around the edges and raw – there are no theme park rides or ghost trains – quite simply its not trying to be something it’s not and its sole purpose is to save, protect and increase the numbers of these wonderful species.